 This option checks whether Sender Policy Framework (SPF) records exist and issues a warning if an SPF-formatted TXT record is not also present.
-Possible modes are warn (the default) and ignore.
+Possible modes are warn and ignore (the default).

 -w directory

 This option instructs named to chdir to directory, so that relative filenames in master file \$INCLUDE directives work.
 This is similar to the directory clause in named.conf.